Garter Lane. Photo: Derek Speirs.

 The Bill provides for the exchange of ‘soft information’ in the context of protecting children and vulnerable adults.
 In the Bill, soft information is referred to as specified information.
 This is information held by the Garda Síochána or an organisation specified in Schedule 2 of the Bill where such information reasonably gives rise to a bona fide concern that a person may harm a child or vulnerable person.
 The disclosure of soft information is tightly controlled and the Bill seeks to balance the rights of vetting subjects to the protection of their good name and the rights of children and vulnerable adults to be protected from persons who are likely to cause them harm.

-Mandatory vetting under the Bill
+Mandatory vetting under the Bil

 A person may not be engaged to do relevant work or activities relating to children or vulnerable persons unless that person has been subject to the vetting procedures under the Bill.
 Failure to comply with this duty is an offence under the Bill.
-It will be a defence for a person to show that he or she did not know, nor could reasonably be expected to know, that the work for which a person was engaged constituted relevant work or activity.

 Assessing the vetting subject’s suitability

-As with the current system, it is a matter for the relevant organisation, and not the Bureau, to consider and take into account the information disclosed in a vetting disclosure in assessing the suitability of the person for the position for which he or she has applied.
+It is a matter for the relevant organisation, and not the Bureau, to consider and take into account the information disclosed in a vetting disclosure in assessing the suitability of the person for the position for which he or she has applied.
 The organisation may not disclose the information otherwise than in accordance with the Bill.
 Non-compliance with this duty is an offence.

 Re-vetting and Retrospective Vetting